shopware/docs/guides/integrations-api/general-concepts/search-criteria.md

 ## Overview

-All of the endpoints that make use of these `POST` method and receive the criteria as a JSON object.
-Generally, we refer to this object as the **search criteria** - as it takes the same arguments as a [DAL criteria](../../plugins/plugins/framework/data-handling/reading-data.md#filtering).
-Some endpoints expect more parameters than specified here - however, these differ from one endpoint to another, so we don't specify them here.
+Generally, we refer to the endpoints that use `POST` method and receive the criteria as a JSON object as **search criteria**.
+It takes the same arguments as a [DAL criteria](../../plugins/plugins/framework/data-handling/reading-data.md#filtering).
+Some endpoints expect more parameters than specified here.
+However, these differ from one endpoint to another, so we don't specify them here.

 A typical **search criteria** looks like this: